Loading...

 Trimming and Removal Work

-If a tree on your property is identified for trimming or removal, a Kentucky Power representative will knock on your door to discuss our plan.
+If a tree on your property is identified for trimming or removal, an AEP Ohio representative will knock on your door to discuss our plan.
 If you're unavailable, we'll leave a door hanger with details.
-You might encounter forestry experts who work for us, including Asplundh Tree Expert Company, Davey Resource Group, Nelson Tree Service Inc., ArborMetrics, and others.
+You might encounter forestry experts who work for us, including Asplundh Tree Expert Company, Davey Tree Expert Company, Nelson Tree Service Inc., Russell Tree Experts, Eocene Environmental Group, County Line Tree Service, Edko and others.

-When trimming, we aim for 5 years of growth clearance from our power lines and equipment.
-Clearing an area around poles, guy wires, as well as from underneath, beside, or above our lines to ensure 5 years of growth clearance helps ensure public safety, enables access for utility maintenance, and helps reduce service interruptions during severe weather.
+When trimming, we aim for at least 10 feet of clearance from our power lines and equipment.
+This distance helps reduce contact during severe weather, helps ensure public safety and allows access for maintenance.
 Our crews follow the American National Standards Institute and the International Society of Arboriculture trimming guidelines.
-We want to preserve the health of trees while also helping to keep your power on.
+We aim to preserve the health of trees while also helping to keep your power on.

 In some cases, we might need your help.
 If we identify trees outside of our right-of-way that could cause a future outage, we might discuss taking extra steps to trim or remove the threat.